-- Aligning our NEOs' financial interests with the interests of our stockholders; - 2.
-Retaining the services of talented and seasoned executives, and motivating them to make deep, long-term commitments to the Company; and - Rewarding our NEOs for advancing our long-term financial success and increasing stockholder value.
+- 1. Aligning our NEOs' financial interests with the interests of our stockholders; - 2.
+Retaining the services of talented and seasoned executives, motivating them to make deep, long-term commitments to the Company, and ensuring sound and smooth succession and transition planning for the Company and our NEOs; and - 3.
+Rewarding our NEOs for advancing our long-term financial success and increasing stockholder value.